Battle of Nanri Island: Aftermath

-Nanri Island postal chargé d'affaires Zhang Yuzhen (Chang Yu-chen; 張玉振) was taken prisoner by the ROCA along with the all of the three yuan stamps, six yuan money orders, and five jiao tax stamps.
+Nanri Island postal chargé d'affaires Zhang Yuzhen (Chang Yu-chen; 張玉振) was taken prisoner by the ROCA along with all of the three yuan stamps, six yuan money orders, and five jiao tax stamps.

-Fuzhou military complex have undergone major structural changes, improved training and procured more advanced equipments.
+Fuzhou military complex have undergone major structural changes, improved training and procured more advanced equipment.
 The result of these actions is the victory of the Dongshan Island Campaign happened the following year.